As social media of all kinds have exploded in popularity over the years, numerous social media tools have been created as well.

 Hootsuite and TweetDeck are two extremely popular social media tools.
 However, although they both have a huge customer base, they are fundamentally different in many ways.

-In this Hootsuite vs TweetDeck post, we will explore the key differences between the two platforms in terms of features, capabilities, and who each tool is best for.
+In this Hootsuite vs TweetDeck guide, we will explore the key differences between the two platforms in terms of features, capabilities, and who each tool is best for.

 About Hootsuite and TweetDeck